sergioperezcheco/sergioperezcheco/README.md

 - 👀 I’m interested in Operations,DevOPS,Cybersecurity,Frontend and IDC
 - 🌱 I’m currently learning to become a product manager
+- 🚀 I'm a crazy fan of FDDM
+- 🚄 I'm a lover of transpotation
 - 📫 How to reach me ： [Telegram](https://t.me/iiiiiikun)
 - ⚡ Fun fact: Those who suit their actions to the time are wise
-- 🌍  I'm based in Hangzhou, China

 ## Websites
 [Home page](https://home.checo.cc)